philippeFortemps/WUMonsEditor/README.md

-To minify the tools: https://minify-js.com/
+To minify the editor tools: https://minify-js.com/

 To run the editor :  https://philippefortemps.github.io/WUMonsEditor